 Screenplay: Ranald MacDougall.
 (Uncredited contributors included Catherine Turney, Albert Maltz, and William Faulkner.)

 From James M. Cain’s 1941 novel.

 Cast: Joan Crawford.
 Ann Blyth.
 Zachary Scott.
 Jack Carson.
 Eve Arden.
 Bruce Bennett.
 Jo Ann Marlowe.
 Lee Patrick.
 Moroni Olsen.
 Veda Ann Borg.
 Robert Arthur.
 Butterfly McQueen.
 George Tobias.

-“Mildred Pierce 1945 Movie Review: Fabulous Joan Crawford in Michael Curtiz’s Noirish Melodrama” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.
+“Mildred Pierce (1945) Movie: Fabulous Joan Crawford in Noirish Melodrama” review text © Dan Schneider; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

-“Mildred Pierce 1945 Movie Review: Fabulous Joan Crawford in Michael Curtiz’s Noirish Melodrama” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.
+“Mildred Pierce (1945) Movie: Fabulous Joan Crawford in Noirish Melodrama” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.

 Zachary Scott, Ann Blyth, and Joan Crawford Mildred Pierce 1945 images: Warner Bros.

-“Mildred Pierce 1945 Movie Review: Fabulous Joan Crawford in Michael Curtiz’s Noirish Melodrama” last updated in July 2021.
+“Mildred Pierce (1945) Movie: Fabulous Joan Crawford in Noirish Melodrama” last updated in September 2021.